"You count the Medals, one, two, and three! Life goes on, anything goes, coming up OOO!"

 Clothing Damage: When a Greeed gets stripped of their Core Medals, their outer armor crumbles.

 Doctor Kiyoto Maki definitely qualifies after #10.
-His Creepy Doll may have seemed as a harmless quirk before, but his Freak Out after Eiji (and later, Kazari) knocks his doll from his arm is a sign that something is truly not right in his head.
+His Creepy Doll might have seemed like a harmless quirk before, but his Freak Out after Eiji (and later, Kazari) knocks his doll from his arm is a sign that something is truly not right in his head.

 Maki's case should be more along the lines of Obfuscating Stupidity.
 Not the "stupidity" part per se (he is a scientist, after all), but he always looks like he's got something up his sleeve.
 He might as well be using Kazari for his own ends.
 He was.